edanalytics/earthmover/README.md

 </details>

 ### Project Composition Considerations
+* The `config` section is **not** composed from the installed packages, with the exception of `macros` and `parameter_defaults`.
+Specify all desired configuration in the top-level project.

-There is no limit to the number of packages that can be imported and no limit to how deeply they can be nested (i.e. packages can import other packages).
+* There is no limit to the number of packages that can be imported and no limit to how deeply they can be nested (i.e. packages can import other packages).
 However, there are a few things to keep in mind with using multiple packages.
-* If multiple packages at the same level (e.g. `projA/packages/pkgB` and `projA/packages/pkgC`, not `projA/packages/pkgB/packages/pkgC`) include same-named nodes, the package specified later in the `packages` list will overwrite.
+  - If multiple packages at the same level (e.g. `projA/packages/pkgB` and `projA/packages/pkgC`, not `projA/packages/pkgB/packages/pkgC`) include same-named nodes, the package specified later in the `packages` list will overwrite.
 If the node is also specified in the top-level project, its version of the node will overwrite as usual.
-* A similar limitation exists for macros &ndash; a single definition of each macro will be applied everywhere in the project and packages using the same overwrite logic used for the nodes.
+  - A similar limitation exists for macros &ndash; a single definition of each macro will be applied everywhere in the project and packages using the same overwrite logic used for the nodes.
 When you are creating projects that are likely to be used as packages, consider including a namespace in the names of macros with more common operations, such as `assessment123_filter()` instead of the more generic `filter()`.

 # Tests